AnkitB47/AutonoMind/README.md

 The frontend detects the API URL at runtime.
 When `NEXT_PUBLIC_FASTAPI_URL` is set (for example during local development) it will be used for server-side requests.
-In the browser, the frontend falls back to the origin that served the page.
+In production you can leave this variable unset and the frontend will route `/api/*` requests through the Next.js server, which proxies to the local FastAPI instance.
+To explicitly point to a remote API, set `NEXT_PUBLIC_FASTAPI_URL` to your public RunPod proxy URL.

 ```bash
 NEXT_PUBLIC_FASTAPI_URL=http://localhost:8000 npm run dev